 This White Paper clarifies terms used in time measurement e.g. latency, jitter, inter-frame gap, latency resolution, speed mismatch, latency over time, and distribution and presents how Xena interprets and implements time measurements.

-This White Paper examines the background for IP multicast and then looks at how Xena’s test solutions can quickly and cost-effectively test and verify IP multicast and IGMP performance in accordance with RFC 3918, and perform multicast stress testing and IGMP snooping verification.
+Learn about IP multicast and how Xena’s test solutions are used to verify IP multicast and IGMP performance in accordance with RFC 3918, and perform multicast stress testing and IGMP snooping verification.

 G.fast is a next-gen DSL technology designed to seriously boost signal speeds to customer premises.
 Learn how Xena test solutions can be used to verify G.fast performance and conformance with Broadband Forum ID-337.